 Peel the remaining 4 oranges with a paring knife, allowing your knife to follow the shape of the orange, slicing through the skin and pith, so you're left with 'naked' oranges.
 Slice one orange horizontally into 5-6 slices, slice the remaining 3 oranges into segments.
 To cut segments, use a sharp knife to cut the flesh out from between the membranes.
 Set aside.

 Add 4 tablespoons of the Grand Marnier to the orange juice.

 Place half of the cake cubes in the bottom of the trifle bowl, make sure they are packed tightly.
 Drizzle over half the Orange-Grand Marnier mixture.

 Cut the gelatin pudding into cubes or scoop out blobs with a teaspoon.
 Spoon half of the gelatin in one layer over the cake cubes.

 Nestle the round orange cross-sections evenly along the outside of the bowl, so that they show through the glass.

 Build another layer with the remaining cake, orange-Grand Marnier drizzle, and gelatin.

 Top the cake layers with the orange segments.

-Add the remaining two tablespoons of Grand Marnier and the orange zest to the vanilla pudding.
+Add the remaining two tablespoons of Grand Marnier and the orange zest to the vanilla custard.
 Combine well and layer this on top of the cake and gelatin.